akurniko/sowmud-web/README.md

 Heroku Hashicorp Vault.

 How to connect from Netlify.
+No need, because it is enough to throw between IRC and Discord.
 Server for Websocket from Netlify.
 Add parallel support between IRC and Discord.